-If you’re opting for shingles for your roof, one of the first decisions you will have to make is to choose between architectural and 3-tab shingles.
-This is particularly the case with asphalt shingles, as these two types are the most common options available on the market.
+If you opt for shingles for your roof, one of your first decisions is to choose between architectural and 3-tab shingles.
+When it comes to roofing materials, asphalt shingles are the most widely available options.

 While both asphalt architectural shingles and asphalt 3-tab shingles are made from the same material, the similarities end there.
-There are significant differences that you must consider when making your decision.
+However, there are significant differences that you must consider when making your decision.

-Architectural shingles have a more involved look due to the fact that they are thicker than the 3-tab option.
+Architectural shingles are more detailed because they are thicker than the 3-tab option.
 They are also available in a greater variety of sizes, making it possible to recreate the look of slate or wood using more affordable asphalt shingles.

-In general, these shingles last longer and can last for between 30 to 50 years, depending on the quality.
+Depending on the quality, these shingles generally last longer and between 30 to 50 years.
 However, they are more expensive than the 3-tab variety.
-This is because the increased thickness means that they require more material to produce, increasing the cost.
+In addition, the increased thickness means they require more material to produce, increasing the cost.

-Another advantage of this option is that they are available in far more texture options than the alternative, making them a great option for homeowners looking to create a unique look for their roof.
-They also tend to be less complicated to install, which may mean cheaper installation costs, depending on your roofers.
+Another advantage of this option is that they are available in far more texture options than the alternative, making them an excellent choice for homeowners looking to create a unique look for their roofs.

-3-tab shingles tend to available in a consistent size and shape, allowing for a uniform look to your roof.
-They are a great option for homeowners looking for a clean, even aesthetic for the exterior of their homes.
+3-tab shingles are available in a consistent size and shape, allowing for a uniform look on your roof.
+They are an excellent option for homeowners looking for a clean, even aesthetic for the exterior of their homes.

 These shingles are also less expensive than architectural shingles, making them the economical option of the two.